ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Jon Awbrey]] is road-testing the "cylindricity" symbol $\text{&#9005;}$ (unicode &#9005;) for composing functions and relations the _right_ way, that is, in arrow order.
 For example, see [[boolean-valued function]].

    * I believe a semicolon $;$ is already commonly used by many people for composing things in "diagrammatic" order. -Mike

+   * Yes, there's a Z-notation semicolon &#10814; (unicode &#10814;) that I tried for a while, but it always looks more like a (California) stop than a connector --- besides, Kurt Vonnegut says not to use 'em.

 ## 2009-09-22